While Barnes is known as an area of relative wealth, the community has concentrations of severe need.

 Below you can read a selection of stories from some the people and organisations and projects that we fund.

-The Fund itself occasionally receives financial gifts in the form of donations or legacies from Barnes residents wanting to support the community.
+The Barnes Fund also receives financial gifts in the form of donations or legacies from Barnes residents.
+All gifts help our efforts to fund local people in need, and the charities they rely on.
 If this is of interest to you, please contact us at: firstname.lastname@example.org

 ORGANISATION - SUPPORT FOR THE ELDERLY

 This organisation based in Richmond runs dozens of classes for the elderly to keep.
 The Barnes Fund granted £15,400 in 2020.
 As well as core funding, our grants have helped to fund their Fit For Men fitness programme which includes a weekly circuit training for the over 50’s on Tuesdays between 12 – 1pm at Barn Elms Sports Trust.

 Find out more about Age UK Richmond here